DASPRiD/jsonapi-zod-query/README.md

 const articleSelector = createDataSelector(createResourceSelector(/* … */));
 ```

+### Typing document meta data

+By default, document metadata are considered as an optional record of unknown properties.
+You can pass a
+`documentMetaSchema` option to resource selector creators, which will enforce a specific schema.

 ### Handling pagination

 This library assumes that you never actually use the `links` properties in the JSON:API documents, but are primarily